Telephone number pooling: Implementation

 The default National Number Pool Administration in the United States is Somos, the North American Numbering Plan Administrator.
-Canada currently has no number pooling, but has been ordered by the Canadian Radio-television and Telecommunications Commission to implement it by 2025.
+In 2024, Canada was ordered by the Canadian Radio-television and Telecommunications Commission to implement number pooling, and began implementing it in 2026.

 Local exchange routing databases now include a "block ID" to indicate the ownership of the specific sub-blocks within a prefix.

 An example of a small hamlet with number pooling is La Fargeville, New York (population 600), in the 315/680 area codes.
 Once a small incorporated village built around a saw mill, its town hall closed in 1922.
 The La Fargeville rate center's local calling area is the same as neighboring Clayton, New York, yet there is a separate Verizon landline exchange for each village — likely as a historical artifact of an earlier era when telcos built many small, local stations.
 While both villages are served by separate, unattended remote switching centers controlled from Watertown, Verizon nominally has a half-dozen competitors offering local numbers in tiny La Fargeville: